NO emails are not reaching the end of its lifespan, according to Radicati – in 2015 it’s estimated that 205 billion emails were sent a day.

-The common thread amongst younger people is that they want to talk to each other in a more free way, email are found to be too formal, even five years ago, when the Messenger was launched.
+The common thread amongst younger people is that they want to talk to each other in a more free way, email is found to be too formal, even five years ago, when the Messenger was launched.

-The problem seems to be that the younger generations are not able to communicate with proper sentences and grammar, and that new short phrases language is evolving outside of traditional grammar.
+The problem seems to be that the younger generations are not able to communicate with proper sentences and grammar and that new short phrases language is evolving outside of traditional grammar.